carlocordes/GEO5017_G4_A2/README.md

 # GEO5017_G4_A2
-Assignment 1 (Linear Regression) as part of the TU Delft course: "Machine learning for the built environment"
+Assignment 2 (Classification) as part of the TU Delft course: "Machine learning for the built environment"

 Authors:
 * Andika Hadi H.